jasnotz/jasnot.com/README.md

 # Jasnot

-I will embody everything i want to do on www.jasnot.com
+I will implement everything i want to do on www.jasnot.com